 Boston Police Harass Black Neighborhoods After False Shooting Charge

-On October 25, 1989, Boston police officers scoured predominantly Black and interracial communities, including Mission Hill, Roxbury, and Mattapan, searching for anyone who fit the vague description a man accused of shooting Charles Stuart, a white businessman, and his pregnant wife, Carol, two nights before.
+On October 25, 1989, Boston police officers scoured predominantly Black communities searching for anyone who fit the vague description provided by Charles Stuart, a white businessman, who lied to police, claiming a Black man shot him and his pregnant wife, Carol, two nights before.

 Late on October 23, Mr. Stuart called 911 and reported he and his wife Carol had been robbed and injured in Roxbury: “My wife’s been shot.
 I’ve been shot,” he told the police.
 Charles Stuart later told police that a Black gunman had forced his way into the couple’s car and told him to drive to the Mission Hill neighborhood, where the man robbed and shot them both.
 Carol Stuart, seven months pregnant, died of her injuries; their son, Christopher, was delivered at the hospital but died days later.